morrownr/USB-WiFi/home/FAQ.md

 Question: Why do I see high levels of jitter with my mt7922 or mt7921 based wifi card (PCIe or M.2)?

 Information: Variance in ping times is called "jitter" in networking terminology; it refers to the inconsistency in the arrival time of data packets, essentially measuring how much your ping fluctuates over time.
+Jitter disrupts the smooth flow of data, resulting in noticeable disruptions, particularly in time-sensitive activities.

 Information: Both chips use the mt7921e driver.